costapt/vess2ret/README.md

 ## How it works
 - Get pairs of binary retinal vessel trees and corresponding retinal images The user can provide their own vessel annotations.
    In our case , because a large enough manually annotated database was not available we applied a DNN vessel segmentation method on the [Messidor database](http://www.adcis.net/en/Download-Third-Party/Messidor.html).
-For details please refer to [arxiv].
+For details please refer to [arxiv](https://arxiv.org/abs/1701.08974).

 - Train the image generator on the set of image pairs.
    The model was based in [pix2pix](https://github.com/phillipi/pix2pix).
 We use a Generative Adversarial Network and combine the adversarial loss with a global L1 loss.
 Our images have 512x512 pixel resolution.
 The implementation was developed in Python using Keras.

-- Test the model
+- Test the model.
    The model is now able to synthesize a new retinal image from any given vessel tree.

 <p align="center">